How To Play Guitar In Time - Rhythm And Timing

 By Simon Candy

-In this article I want to show you exactly how to do this and it won’t take any more than 5 minutes of your day.
+In this article, you learn how to dramatically improve your timing and rhythm on the guitar, and it won’t take any more than 5 minutes of your day.

 You can think of timing as the glue that holds everything that you play on your guitar together.
 It will make or break your playing and many people struggle with it, sometimes not even aware that it is a problem.

-The Rhythm and timing of a song tends to be something that you think will happen by default once you have the notes and chords down.
-This is not true, and as a result it is the cause of many guitar playing problems and frustrations.
+The Rhythm and timing of a song tend to be something that you think will happen by default once you have the notes and chords down.
+This is not true, and as a result, it is the cause of many guitar playing problems and frustrations.

 The Rewards Of Having Great Rhythm And Timing

-We want to go from having to “think” where the beat is and where the notes we play on the guitar go, to “feeling” where the beat is and where our notes are played.
+The ultimate goal is to transition from having to "think" about where the beat is and where the notes on the guitar are played, to "feeling" them.

 Put Your Guitar Down.
 You Won’t Be Needing It

-In other words, the aim is to increase your overall sense and awareness of time.
+The objective is to enhance your overall perception and awareness of time.

-Another advantage to working on your rhythm and timing away from the guitar is that you can do it anywhere, anytime.
-If you have a 2 minute pocket in your day, you can use it to improve your sense of timing and by extension your over all guitar playing.
+Another advantage of practising rhythm and timing away from the guitar is that you can do it anywhere, anytime.
+Even if you have a brief 2-minute break, you can utilize it to improve your timing and, as a result, your overall guitar playing.

 Warning:The following drills may seem very simple, and you may think that you are above this and don’t need to do them.
 This is a common and very costly assumption that people make time and time again.
 No pun intended :) Don’t be one of them.
 Whether you are new to guitar, or you have been playing for a while, the following exercises will help your rhythm and timing and by extension, your guitar playing in a great way.